smooll-d/smoollwallpaper/README.md

 ## Features

-[x] Video wallpapers
+- [x] Video wallpapers

-[x] Script pauses automatically if desktop is not focused
+- [x] Script pauses automatically if desktop is not focused

-[x] Option to not pause the script automatically when the desktop is not focused
+- [x] Option to not pause the script automatically when the desktop is not focused

-[x] Normal wallpapers (desktops supported):
+- [x] Normal wallpapers (desktops supported):
 	- GNOME

-[ ] Graphical interface
+- [ ] Full rewrite with graphical interface (coming, v2.0.0)

 I will come up with more features in the future :)